karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

 ```

 - If the symbol value is set to ``false``, the template engine needs to:
-  - Remove the entire folder that contains the unit test project
+  - Remove the entire folder that contains the unit test project.
-  - Remove the entire folder that contains the integration test
+  - Remove the entire folder that contains the integration test project.
-  - Remove the references from the ``.sln`` file.
+  - Remove the project references from the ``.sln`` file.
 - If the symbol value is set to ``true``, the template engines needs to keep the test projects.

-To achieve the desired behaviour, you can add the following object in ``source.modifiers`` array.
+To achieve the desired behaviour, you can add the following object in the ``source.modifiers`` array.
-As you can see the ``Tests`` symbol value is used as the condition to exclude both test folders.

 ```javascript
   {